 Though there’s a minor mystery at its center, Palmason’s movie is a slow-burn character study.
 Both Ingvar Sigurdsson and Hlynsdottir (who plays the granddaughter) offer intense performances that reach their zenith in the tense third act.
 It’s not an easy task to gradually explore the feelings of a man with repressed emotions.
 Palmason’s perfectly realized visual form and the performances turn this into one of the most heartbreaking Iceland movies.

 Related to Best Iceland Movies – A White, White Day : ‘TIFF’ Review – A Cold Soul Longing for an Answer

-I think it’s no need to emphasize that this is not a film for everyone.
+I think there’s no need to emphasize that this is not a film for everyone.
 If we have patience and are open to delving into Johansson’s multi-sensory vision, it could be one of the most unforgettable viewing experiences.
 Moreover, there’s nothing distinctly Icelandic about Last and First Men.
-But maybe someone like Johansson who grew up around such vast and magical landscapes would inevitably come to reflect upon the vastness of the cosmos.
+But maybe someone like Johansson, who grew up around such vast and magical landscapes, would inevitably come to reflect upon the vastness of the cosmos.

 Must-see Iceland documentaries: Heima (2007), Hlemmur (2002), Screaming Masterpiece (2005), Dreamland (2009).
 Gnarr (2010), and Rock in Reykjavik (1982).

 Must-see Iceland short films: The Last Farm (2004), 2 Birds (2007), Whale Valley (2013), and Herd in Iceland (2013).